The making of

 For compatibility with the existing Paint Shop Pro files the Paint Shop Pro Format file plug-in from Telegraphics was used to open them in Adobe Photoshop.

 The favicon Myanmar (Burma) - Photo Gallery is made with Adobe Photoshop and the ICO (Windows Icon) Format file plug-in also from Telegraphics.
-See for more information about this favicon the Display and internet browser adjustment page.
+See for more information about this favicon the Monitor and internet browser adjustment page.

-Display calibration
+Monitor calibration

-Both displays were profiled and calibrated with an Eye One Display 2 display colour calibrator from GretagMacbeth (now X-Rite).
-From March 2012 the LCD display is profiled and calibrated with a Spyder4Pro display colour calibrator from Datacolor.
-The Spyder4Pro display colour calibrator is replaced by the Spyder5PRO since July 2016.
+The photos were edited on an EIZO FlexScan F56 17" CRT monitor until January 2011.
+This monitor was replaced by an EIZO FlexScan SX2462W.
+It has a 24" wide colour gamut IPS LCD display.
+Both monitors were calibrated and profiled with an Eye One Display 2 colour calibrator from GretagMacbeth (now X-Rite).
+From March 2012 the LCD monitor was calibrated and profiled with a Spyder4Pro colour calibrator from Datacolor.
+The Spyder4Pro colour calibrator in its turn was replaced by the Spyder5PRO since July 2016.

 Web design tool